puzzle/gitlab-ci-cd-training/content/en/docs/09/job_control.md

 Commit and push these changes to the main branch and go to `CI/CD` --> `Pipelines` and check the pipeline status.
 You may notice that the job `deploy_to_prod` is not visible.
 This is because we add an execution rule for the `release` branch only.
 To fix this, we need to switch back to `Repository` --> `Branches` and create a new branch called `release`.

 Now the pipeline should run again and we can see the newly created job.
-After the pipeline executed successfully, you may notive that the `deploy` step wasn't executet yet and isn't marked with a green tick.
+After the pipeline executed successfully, you may notice that the `deploy` step wasn't executed yet and isn't marked with a green tick.
 This is because we configured the job as a manual action.
 To trigger this job, we need to select the job and do it manually.

 ![manual_job](../manual_trigger.png)

+{{% alert title="Warn" color="primary" %}}
+Switch back to the `main` or `master` branch before beginning the next labs.
+{{% /alert %}}

 ## Solution